oiricaud/University-Course-Registration/README.md

 ======
 ![alt tag](https://cloud.githubusercontent.com/assets/11867058/21087373/7487f0e2-bfe2-11e6-8bf9-d97d105b385b.png)

-Register - Complete
-  This use case allows for new users to create an account.
+Register - This use case allows for new users to create an account.
 To create an account the user must provide first and last name, email, username, password and age.

-Log in - Complete
-  The user could then log in with their existing credentials, then the credentials are verfied in the backend database.
+Log in - The user could then log in with their existing credentials, then the credentials are verfied in the backend database.
 If they are correct the user is then prompted to the Home/Manage Schedule.

 Home/Manage Schedule
   This is the main function of the app.
 The user could add, drop courses or view their transcript.

-Add Course - Complete
-  User could add courses which is sent to a database.
+Add Course - User could add courses which is sent to a database.

-Drop Course
-  If the user has current classes register it can drop courses here.
+Drop Course - If the user has current classes register it can drop courses here.

 View Catalog